roatienza/mlops/README.md

 *Work in Progress*

-The amount of engineering involved in deploying machine learning and AI models is dauting.
+The amount of engineering involved in deploying machine learning and AI models is daunting.
 This repo serves dual purpose:

 1. Documentation of selected tools
 2. Sample code